markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 Path: `HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management`
 DWORD key value: HotPatchRestrictions=1

 You can also use the CSP DisableCHPE (available on Windows Insider Preview).
-See [DisableCHPE](/windows/client-management/mdm/policy-csp-system#disablechpe).
+For more information, see [DisableCHPE](/windows/client-management/mdm/policy-csp-system#disablechpe).

 > [!NOTE]
 > There are no plans to support hotpatch updates on Arm64 devices with CHPE enabled.
 Disabling CHPE is required only for Arm64 devices.
 AMD and Intel CPUs don’t have CHPE.